Doctorbal/zabbix-postgres-partitioning/README.md

 ## [Upgrade Zabbix 3.4 to 4.2 and move from PostgreSQL 9.6 to PostgreSQL 11](#upgrade-zabbix-34-to-42-and-move-from-postgresql-96-to-postgresql-11)

-In my case I was facing a task to optimize DB as well as considering that some of the new features of Zabbix 4.2 are too tempting to stay with 3.4.
-So I was facing the task to move to new DB server, preferably to migrate to the new DB machine, as well as start new Zabbix server.
+In my case I was at the situation to optimize DB and also considering, that some of the new features of Zabbix 4.2 are too tempting to stay with "just" 3.4 (Grafana like behaviour).
+This meant activity to set up a new DB server, migrate data to the new DB machine, as well as start new Zabbix server.
 Here is a short HOWTO on the SQL side how I did it.

-Prepare the new Zabbix server, new virtual machine with new IP address (luckily I do have 2 IPs, one for live monitoring and other for the test Zabbix environment).
+Prepare the new Zabbix server, new virtual machine with new IP address (luckily I do have 2 IPs, one for live monitoring and second for the test Zabbix environment).
-Prepare the new SQL server, yet again new virtual machine (in my case PostgreSQL 11).
+Prepare the new SQL server, yet again new virtual machine (as already mentioned PostgreSQL 11).
 [Install the pg_partman](#postgresql-partition-manager-extension) extension as described above.

-For the Zabbix data migration just create the user and database as needed.
+On the new SQL machine just create the user and database as needed for the Zabbix data migration.

 ```
 createuser --pwprompt zabbix